Supporting You and Your Business

 All budding entrepreneurs I’ve worked with start off wanting to do everything themselves.
 I have come across people who had brilliant ideas, and then got stuck at building their own website, designing their own logo, writing their own blog articles, creating a social media presence.
 That was before they even started to do what it is that they were supposed to do in the first place.
 That is, serving their customers.

 If you feel bogged down by administration, time consuming tasks, and repetitive work that you hate doing, a virtual assistant may be just what you need.

 I have over two decades of secretarial/PA experience, 15 years of which at Director Level, working in the IT, Academia and Research sectors.
 I have also supported clients from many other industries.

-As I am bilingual (English/Italian), I specialize in assisting businesses that deal with Italy and Italian entrepreneurs worldwide.
+As I am bilingual (English/Italian), I also specialise in assisting Italian businesses in the UK.